miroi/bagel_manual/source/scf/dhf.rst

 .. topic:: ``pop``

-   | Description:  If set to ``true,'' population analysis of the molecular orbitals will be printed to a file names dhf.log.
+   | Description:  If set to true, population analysis of the molecular orbitals will be printed to a file names dhf.log.
    | Default: false
    | Datatype: bool
    | Recommendation:  Not needed for SCF calculations, but this feature can be helpful in finding guess active orbitals for ZCASSCF.